hnlearndev/blog/contents/posts/0004-20250905-deploy-my-own-blog-finally.md

 Recently, I had a small conversation with an old friend.
 He chooses to live simply and avoids anything that would complicate his life.
 I nodded and told myself I should follow his advice.
 Yet, over this learning journey, I have gained more than just the knowledge I have been seeking.
 I came to appreciate complexity - the "right" complexity.
 Gems, you need to hike the extra mile across the hills to see what I really mean.

-## Why this is important?
+## Why is this important?

-Full launch a personal website with industry-graded architecture is an important milestone to me personally.
-I cannot agree more with an old Chinese proverb "A journey of a thousand miles begins with a single step".
-Indeed the hardest part is to get started.
-Overtime, more features will be added as I shall deepen my knowledge in full stack with the latest industry practises.
-I will updates them regularly as the project expands further.
-Stay tune.
+Fully launching a personal website with industry-grade architecture is a significant milestone for me personally.
+I could not agree more with an old Chinese proverb: "A journey of a thousand miles begins with a single step."
+Indeed, the hardest part is to get started.
+Over time, more features will be added as I deepen my knowledge in full-stack development with the latest industry practices.
+I will update them regularly as the project expands further.
+Stay tuned.

 For more details on technical discussion, please visit the [repo](https://github.com/hnlearndev/blog).